MSP Airport Fire Department

 The department provides these services within the geographical boundaries of MSP Airport, as well as the surrounding roadways and waterways, including commercial properties and businesses.
 We also work closely with our mutual aid partners, providing assistance to them as they also assist us.

-The Airport Fire Department operates out of two fire stations on the MSP campus to ensure the staff can respond quickly to emergency events.
+The AFD operates out of two strategically located fire stations on the MSP campus, allowing the staff to respond quickly across the airport.

 AFD Response Map